 Experts recommend drinking fluoridated water to help prevent tooth decay, but questions still remain about fluoride's role in bone health.
-Many communities in the United States add fluoride to their drinking water to prevent tooth decay .
-Some scientists have raised concerns about fluoridation's relationship with osteoporosis , a disease that gradually weakens the bones and increases the chance of fractures .
+Many communities in the United States add fluoride to their drinking water to prevent tooth decay in children.
+Some scientists have raised concerns about fluoridation's relationship with osteoporosis, a disease that gradually weakens the bones and increases the chance of fractures .

 Just a sampling of the literature on fluoride and bone health shows conflicting results.

-In a 1992 issue of the Journal of the American Medical Association , University of Utah researchers reported a study comparing the number of fractures in older adults who resided in areas with and without fluoridated water.
-The authors concluded, "We found a small but significant increase in the risk of hip fracture in both men and women exposed to artificial fluoridation at 1 ppm (part per million), suggesting that low levels of fluoride may increase the risk of hip fracture in the elderly."
+A 1992 study compared the number of fractures in older adults who resided in areas with and without fluoridated water.
+The authors concluded, "We found a small but significant increase in the risk of hip fracture in both men and women exposed to artificial fluoridation at 1 ppm (part per million), suggesting that even low levels of fluoride may increase the risk of hip fracture in the elderly."

 Another study published in 2000, showed that fluoride did not prevent vertebral fractures, and that increasing fluoride doses was associated with increased risk of non-vertebral fractures and gastrointestinal side effects.